The World’s Most Popular Alternative Fuel

-Direct Heat And Indirect Heat With A Propane Grill
+Direct Heat Vs. Indirect Heat

 Being able to use direct heat or indirect heat, or both at the same time, is another reason why propane grills are so versatile and popular.

 Indirect heat is how you grill barbecued chicken and pork shoulder.
 You can even use indirect heat to bake bread.
 To grill with indirect heat, simply turn off the burners directly under where you want the food to cook, keep the other burners on, and close the grill lid.

 Grilling Meat Safely